RoadieHQ/marketing-site/content/docs/integrations/broker/index.md

 ## Troubleshooting

 * `Error: self-signed certificate in certificate chain`
    * If the services you are directing traffic to are using self-signed certificates you might face an issue where the broken healthcheck does not respond correctly, varying between 403 and 404 error codes.
-To fix this, you can either[provide the certificate to the broker manually so it understand that](https://docs.snyk.io/enterprise-setup/snyk-broker/install-and-configure-snyk-broker/advanced-configuration-for-snyk-broker-docker-installation/backend-requests-with-an-internal-certificate-for-docker) or alternatively [disable certification verification altogether](https://docs.snyk.io/enterprise-setup/snyk-broker/install-and-configure-snyk-broker/advanced-configuration-for-snyk-broker-docker-installation/disable-certificate-verification-with-docker).
+To fix this, you can either [provide the certificate to the broker manually so it understand that](https://docs.snyk.io/enterprise-setup/snyk-broker/install-and-configure-snyk-broker/advanced-configuration-for-snyk-broker-docker-installation/backend-requests-with-an-internal-certificate-for-docker) or alternatively [disable certification verification altogether](https://docs.snyk.io/enterprise-setup/snyk-broker/install-and-configure-snyk-broker/advanced-configuration-for-snyk-broker-docker-installation/disable-certificate-verification-with-docker).

 ## References